Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

-# Azure Share Client Library for Python
+# Azure Client Library for Python

 Microsoft Purview Share is a fully managed cloud service.